|Protestant Reformation, Catholic Counter-Reformation, lead to religious wars.|

-The Protestant Reformation in Europe in the 1400s to 1600s was, in part, an outgrowth of the new spirit of the Renaissance and the erosion of the old medieval world view.
+The Protestant Reformation from the 1400s to 1700s was an outgrowth of the new spirit of the Renaissance and the erosion of the old medieval world view.
 All kinds of authorities were questioned, especially the authority of the church.

 Johannes Gutenberg developed moveable type in Germany, and the first book printed with moveable type came off the press in the 1455.
 The technology essentially allowed three people to do the work of a thousand monks and nuns.
 Within 50 years, hundreds of thousands of cheap books were on the market.